 In assessing liquidity, we monitor and analyze cash on-hand and operating expenditure commitments.
 Our liquidity needs are to meet working capital requirements and operating expense obligations.
-To date, we financed our operations primarily through cash flows from contribution from shareholders, issuance of convertible notes, related party loans, and our completion of initial underwritten public offering.
+To date, we financed our operations primarily through cash flows from contribution from stockholders, issuance of convertible notes, related party loans, and our completion of initial underwritten public offering.

-As of June 30, 2022 and 2021, we had approximately \$1.8 million and \$2.8 million, respectively, in cash and cash equivalent which primarily consists of bank deposits, which are unrestricted as to withdrawal and use.
-We have a working capital deficit of approximately \$15.9 million and \$1.6 million at June 30, 2022 and June 30, 2021, respectively.
+As of June 30, 2023 and 2022, we had approximately \$4.6 million and \$1.8 million, respectively, in cash and cash equivalent which primarily consists of bank deposits, which are unrestricted as to withdrawal and use.